adriacabeza/MobileCloudComputing/FinalProject/README.md

 **Task Manager Pro** is an Android application that manages projects for several users.
 Organize your projects between your favorites or the ones that have the nearest deadline, download a report summarizing the project, attach pictures or documents and share them between the members of the group or even use ML to create tasks using only a photo.
 Task Manager PRO is the true new meaning to the concept of a task manager app.

-# TODO: remember to delete gradint-vw folder and upload endpoints

 ## STRUCTURE OF THE REPOSITORY

 The repository is mainly based on two very different and separate parts: